paineliu/sclm/README.en.md

 The source code of the model is from huggingface, see: [T5ForConditionalGeneration](https://github.com/huggingface/transformers/blob/main/src/transformers/models/t5/modeling_t5.py#L1557).

-See [model_config.json](https://huggingface.co/charent/ChatLM-mini-Chinese/blob/main/config.json) for model configuration, the official 'T5-base': 'encoder layer' and 'decoder layer' are both 12 layers, and these two parameters in this project are modified to 10 layers.
+The official 'T5-base': 'encoder layer' and 'decoder layer' are both 12 layers, and these two parameters in this project are modified to 10 layers.

 Model parameters: 0.2B.